aws/karpenter-provider-aws/docs/working-group/README.md

         - Controller has node IDs and constantly compares with cloud provider nodes
     - [Ellis] Bin packing is very cloud provider specific
 - [Ellis] Spot termination happens when you get an event, de-allocator can be checking for pricing and improve costs with Spot.
 - [Guy] Kops based instances are checking for health and draining nodes.
+Rebalance Recommendations are already handled by an internal KOPS at Skyscanner

+### In scope for Karpenter
+- Pid Controller
+- Upgrades
+- Handle EC2 Instance Failures

 # Meeting notes (01/19/21)